Coventry Cultural Challenge

 Objective

-The Coventry Cultural Challenge provided a rare opportunity, as interdisciplinary teams were given unprecedented access to local big data, including from Coventry’s year as the UK City of Culture (UK CoC 2021).
-During the weekend of 5 and 6 November 2022, they were asked to develop creative and innovative ideas/proposals that had the potential to ‘make life better in Coventry’.
+The Coventry Cultural Challenge provided a rare opportunity, as interdisciplinary teams were given unprecedented access to local big data, including from Coventry’s year as the UK City of Culture 2021 (UK CoC 2021).

 The Challenge sought ideas/proposals that: